-Read more: Just a drop: A port wine tasting in Porto
+Read more: A port wine tasting in Porto

-On an unseasonably warm, sunny February day, the cafés and restaurants that line the waterfront were packed.
+On an unseasonably warm, sunny February afternoon, the cafés and restaurants that line the waterfront Cais da Ribeira were packed.
 We took a walk along to the main riverfront square, the Praça da Ribeira, which is surrounded by tall narrow buildings covered in tiles glazed in pastel shades of red, yellow and blue.
-The square is filled with café tables which overflow with tourists in the summer.
-But as you move away from the bustle of the square by just a few streets it’s like you’ve suddenly stepped a few centuries back in time.
+The square is filled with café tables which overflow with tourists by day and party-goers well into the night.
+But as you move away from the bustle of the square by just a few streets, it’s like you’ve suddenly stepped a few centuries back in time.

-The Ribeira has been the commercial centre of Porto ever since Roman times, when the shipping port which gives the city its name was set up here.
-Over the next 2000 years it grew as into a major hub for shipments from across the world, and the mix of architecture that developed over the years means it’s now listed as a UNESCO World Heritage site.
+The Ribeira has been Porto’s commercial centre ever since the Roman period, when the shipping port which gave the city its name was set up here.
+Over the next 2000 years it grew into a major hub for shipments from across the world.
+Grand warehouses sprung up along the waterside, and it’s the mix of architecture which developed over the years that’s why it’s now listed as a UNESCO World Heritage site.
 But today the Ribeira has a feeling of decaying grandeur, with the elegant buildings that cascade down the hillside towards the river falling into disrepair.

-From the Praça da Ribeira we headed up steep stone stairs cut into the hill.
-Pathways twist and turn through narrow alleyways and buildings towering above almost block out the light, so it doesn’t take long to get completely disorientated, but that’s the best way to see the Ribeira.
-Many of the buildings are deserted, left to crumble as younger residents leave Porto to live in the suburbs.
-It’s estimated a fifth of the old town’s buildings have been abandoned, but there are signs of life even in the most dilapidated-looking streets.
+From the Praça da Ribeira, we headed up steep stone stairs which are cut into the hillside.
+Pathways twist and turn through narrow alleyways and buildings towering above almost block out the light.
+It doesn’t take long to get completely disorientated, but that’s the best way to see the Ribeira.
+Many buildings are now deserted, left to crumble as younger residents leave Porto old town to live in the suburbs.
+It’s estimated that a fifth of the Ribeira’s buildings have been abandoned, but there are signs of life even in the most dilapidated-looking streets.

-Washing lines stretch across the alleyways, wrought-iron balconies are filled to bursting with plant pots and there are satellite dishes perched on the tiled frontages.
+Washing lines draped with drying clothes stretch across alleyways, wrought-iron balconies are filled to bursting with plant pots, and there are satellite dishes perched on tiled frontages.
 And then you come across hidden gems, like a tiny neighbourhood restaurant tucked away down a side street.
-Or a Baroque church with an beautifully tiled frontage.
+Or a Baroque church, simple on the outside but draped in ornate gold decoration inside.
 Or a viewpoint where the buildings drop away and you can see out over the terracotta-tiled rooftops across the city, down to the Duoro river and on towards the sea.

-You also come across construction sites, where parts of the Ribeira are being restored and redeveloped.
-The district’s layout and medieval buildings are being preserved so repairing the Ribeira is a slow and pricey process.
-But until then its a place to wander and lose yourself – until you suddenly find yourself at the top of the hill and you’re back among the people, the cars, buses and trams of twenty-first century Porto.
+Also look out for the Casa do Infante, the city’s oldest and only royal building where Prince Henry the Navigator was born in 1394.
+You also come across construction sites, where parts of Porto Ribeira are being restored and redeveloped.
+The district’s layout and medieval buildings are being preserved so repairing the Ribeira is a slow and expensive process.
+But until then its a place to wander and lose yourself – until you suddenly find yourself at the top of the hill back among the people, cars, buses and trams of twenty-first century Porto.